Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: General results

-where $\sigma_{ij}(x)=(1_{\{j=i\}}-x_j)x_i$ and $(\mathbf{e}_i, 1 \leq i \leq K)$ is the canonical basis of $E$. \end{pro} The first term of the generator describes a general frequency-dependent selective function, the second term is the classical Wright-Fisher diffusion, and the last part corresponds to the generator of a $K$-dimensional $\Lambda$-Fleming-Viot process.
-Such a general multidimensional process including these three elements has not been neither introduced nor studied until now to the best of our knowledge.
+where $\sigma_{ij}(x)=(1_{\{j=i\}}-x_j)x_i$ and $(\mathbf{e}_i, 1 \leq i \leq K)$ is the canonical basis of $\R^K$. \end{pro} Assumption (iii) implies that $\min\{\rho_N^{-1},N\}=O(\rho_N^{-1})$.
+The case $\lim_{N \to \infty} 1/(N\rho_N)=\infty$ is the neutral case, and is well known in the literature.
+The first term of the generator describes a general frequency-dependent selective function, the second term is the classical Wright-Fisher diffusion, and the last part corresponds to the generator of a $K$-dimensional $\Lambda$-Fleming-Viot process.
+Such a general multidimensional process including these three elements has been neither introduced nor studied until now to the best of our knowledge.
+Extending this construction to include multiple simultaneous mergers would make the notation heavier and the proofs even more technical.
+For these reasons we do not include a $\Xi$-coalescent part in this work.

-\begin{rem} Notice that if we do not assume that when only one potential parent is sampled it is necessarily the real parent (see the end of Definition \ref{def_col_rule}), we can obtain a different diffusion term.
+\begin{rem} Notice that if we do not assume that when only one potential parent is sampled it is necessarily the real parent and its offspring inherits its type (see the end of Definition \ref{def_col_rule}), we can obtain a different diffusion term.
 More precisely, if we introduce for $i \in E$ and $x \in \Delta_K$,

-and if $G(x)$ is a random variable with values in $\Delta_K$, and law given by
+and if $G(x)$ is a random variable with values in $\N^K$, and law given by

 then for $(i,j) \in E^2$ and if the limit exists,

 \end{rem}

 Under some assumptions on the parameters (see Corollary \ref{cor_LiPu} for examples) we can link the infinitesimal generator $\mathcal{A}$ to the solutions to a stochastic differential equation (SDE) generalizing the one dimensional case derived in \cite{casanova2018duality}.